-Customer loyalty programs and rewards and referral programs tend to work well for franchise brands.
+Customer loyalty programs, rewards, and referral programs tend to work well for franchise brands.
 They bring people to your locations on a recurring basis and drive positive word of mouth for your franchise, which in turn can improve franchise reputation and inspire shopper confidence.

 Make the Customer-First Transformation

-It’s difficult for multi-location franchises to listen and respond to customers.
-This can then affect franchise reputation, as well as sales, search rankings, and the franchise’s ability to truly understand customers.
+It’s difficult for multi-location franchises to listen and respond to customers, which can then affect franchise reputation, sales, search rankings, and the franchise’s ability to truly understand customers.

 Not only do these channels influence the behavior of consumers who are eager to validate their purchase decisions by conducting online research; they can also offer penetrating insight into what your franchise’s customers really need and want and think and feel.